Concrete Drill Bit

 Quieter drilling

 Using the hammer function while drilling hard materials like brick can produce loud noise, posing a risk to hearing damage and causing disruptions to others.
-Opting for non-hammer drilling results in quieter operations, minimizing the risk of hearing damage and disturbing others.
+Choosing no-hammer drilling instead, results in quieter noise, reducing the risk of hearing damage and disturbing others.

 Less vibration damage to hands